What Is A Solstice?

 The Oak King & The Holly King

-They are seen as two sides of a whole – birth and regeneration, and death and decay.
+They two mythological figures are seen as two sides of a whole – birth and regeneration, and death and decay.
 It is not a battle between good and evil, but the harmony of life where birth and death are both integral parts.
-The Holly King is also seen as part of the inspiration for Santa Claus as he was depicted wearing a sprig of Holly.

-Rituals
+Winter Solstice Rituals

 Make a traditional winter feast with warming foods to eat the night of December 21.
 Have fun creating a meal that warms and nourishes the body while being surrounded by loved ones.